 While the phenomenon could be observed above the northern and southern hemispheres of the earth, most of the viewing occurs close to the arctic circle due to geographical possibilities.
 Therefore, countries or regions that are closed to, or within the arctic circle have a great possibility of seeing the lights, including Iceland, Finland, Norway, Sweden, Greenland, Alaska, and Canada.
-On top of that, Finland’s Lapland, Norway’s Tromsø, Iceland’s Reykjavik, Alaska’s Anchorage, Canada’s Yellowknife are some of the best cities to visit with well-developed tourist services and connections.
+On top of that, Finland’s Lapland, Norway’s Tromsø, Iceland’s Reykjavik, Alaska’s Anchorage, and Canada’s Yellowknife are some of the best cities to visit with well-developed tourist services and connections.
 These cities are easier to get to (usually a direct flight away from a major European or American city), and they offer a wide range of choices for you to customize your light viewing experience: from hopping on a coach bus to an Aurora Village, hiring a private tour guide, renting your own car, sleeping in a glass-top igloo, to simply staying in a comfortable hotel lodge.

 What are the chances to see the northern lights?

 Somehow the viewing is hard to guarantee.
 After all, the chances of seeing the lights are random and that makes the experience so much more fascinating and unforgettable.
 I talked to so many people during my trip and some people saw the lights as soon as they get off the plane, some people didn’t see it the fourth time they visit.
-The truth is, northern lights are always here, and (hopefully) always will be.
+The truth is, the northern lights are always here, and (hopefully) always will be.

-Well, whenever you do a search on the internet the most frequently asked question is probably “when is the best month to see northern lights?”.
-This question, while is not completely inappropriate, doesn’t quite directly address the issue.
+Well, whenever you do a search on the internet the most frequently asked question is probably “when is the best month to see the northern lights?”.
+This question, while not completely inappropriate, doesn’t quite directly address the issue.
 It sounds like the northern lights only occur within a certain period of the year and you could only see them within those months of the year.
 In fact, the lights may manifest any time of the year, but there are certain months that the weather condition of that place is favorable for you to view them.
 For example, it would be almost impossible to view the lights during summer (late April to early September) as the sun in the north almost never goes down.
 I have, though, a list of favorable conditions that will hugely increase your chances of explosive northern lights viewing.

 - Solar Cycle: The intensity of the lights depends on the solar cycle, in layman’s terms, the more “active” the sun is, the more sunspots that flare energy into space and result in more “intense” northern lights activity.
 The solar cycle is an 11-year cycle and I was told that 2013 was the peak of its upswing.
 We are now entering a downswing of the cycle, which means the activeness of the sun would probably hit bottom in 2020 until it goes back up to its peak in 2025.
 Yes, in theory, more northern lights could be seen at the peak of the solar cycle, but still, the lights occur throughout the solar cycle, no matter which phase it’s in.
-Besides, the strength of the lights varies every day, if you would like to check out the intensity of lights, visit Aurora Forecast.
+Besides, the strength of the lights varies every day, if you would like to check out the intensity of the lights, visit Aurora Forecast.

 - Best time of the day: The best time to view the lights are between 11 pm and 2 am.
 These are the peak hours and usually when the northern lights hunting safari takes place.
-Yet the lights could be seen anytime from dusk to dawn, I personally see a dash of green light right on top of our hotel at 9 pm and I have heard people told me they had a great manifestation right before dawn in Finland (and I was sleeping…).
+Yet the lights could be seen anytime from dusk to dawn, I personally see a dash of green light right on top of our hotel at 9 pm and I have heard people tell me they had a great manifestation right before dawn in Finland (and I was sleeping…).
 So don’t give up, and look up!

-- Weather: Northern lights occur 80 km high above the clouds, and so it is pretty obvious that clouds are not your friend during the nights of viewing.
+- Weather: Northern lights occur 80 km high above the clouds, so it is pretty obvious that clouds are not your friend during the nights of viewing.
 This is also why dry locations with a clear sky, like Yellowknife, guarantee a better chance.
-There were also discussions that a lower surface temperature (about -20°C) the lights are considerably more apparent.
-Hmmm, I am not sure there is a correlation between the surface temperature and the light activity; what I would say is, colder days usually come with a clear sky because the heat on the earth’s surface can freely escape, offering a better chance.
-The few days that I was in Yellowknife, the temperature dropped to -16°C (even in early October!), and the sky was completely clear.
+There were also discussions that at a lower surface temperature (about -20°C) the lights are considerably more apparent.
+Hmmm, I am not sure there is a correlation between the surface temperature and the light activity; what I would say is, that colder days usually come with a clear sky because the heat on the earth’s surface can freely escape, offering a better chance.
+During the few days that I was in Yellowknife, the temperature dropped to -16°C (even in early October!), and the sky was completely clear.

 - Moon phase: This is another much-asked question and my answer is, “it depends”.
 The moon has no impact on the northern lights’ activity, and a bright full moon has a weak impact on the northern lights unless it is directly behind an already weak display.
 Some might even welcome the presence of a full moon as it adds another dimension to their viewing experience.
 On the other hand, city lights might also affect your chance of viewing yet it has the same level of impact as the moon.
-I saw the green lights appeared above the city, and it’s just not as colorful and active as the one that I saw in the wilderness.
+I saw the green lights appear above the city, and it’s just not as colorful and active as the one that I saw in the wilderness.